 Drainage Utility Fee

 When rain falls in natural areas, most of the water stays on the land or is absorbed into the ground.
-The rest of the rain runs over land to drainage channels and eventually to Town and Barons Creeks.
+The rest of the water runs over land to drainage channels and eventually to Town Creek and Barons Creek.
 In developed areas with buildings, parking lots, and other "hard" surfaces, most of the storm water is prevented from absorbing into the ground.
 As a result, these areas typically have significantly more storm water runoff.

 Storm water management is needed to protect our community and environment from the potential impacts of storm water runoff, such as flooding, erosion, damage to aquatic habitat, and pollution of streams and rivers.
 In 1992, the City took a proactive stance and created a Drainage Utility to better serve our community.
 This utility was designed to protect the citizenry from the loss of life and property caused by surface water stagnation within the boundaries of the service area in order to maintain and improve existing water drainage facilities belonging to the City of Fredericksburg.